 When I took my first bite of the tender chicken, I was pleasantly surprised at how crispy its skin was.
 Inside, I could distinctively taste the perfumed hints of lemongrass and turmeric, which provided a really nice touch to the chicken.
 In particular, I really enjoyed the succulence and juiciness of the massive chicken leg.
 Not only that, it was very well marinated.

 I am a huge fan of sambal, but Dickson Nasi Lemak’s rendition absolutely captured my heart.
-Made fresh every day, their sambal is made from 18 different ingredients and put through a grueling five-hour long process.
+Made fresh every day, their sambal is made from 18 different ingredients and put through a gruelling five-hour long process.
 The dark red sambal also contained plenty of onions and anchovies.

 What really stood out to me was how this container of sambal strikes the perfect balance between sweetness and spiciness, something which I do not come across very often.
 If I could, I’ll definitely take home multiple servings of this!